-Goal 5 - Participation in the Animal Health Forum i.r.o. trade related issues Achievements council member while Mr De Wet Jonker (Manager of the Customs and Market Access Project of Milk SA) is focussing on international market access issues.
+Mr Fanie Ferreira (Representative of Milk SA and CEO of MPO) serves on the NAHF as a council member while Mr De Wet Jonker (Manager of the Customs and Market Access Project of Milk SA) focusses on international market access issues.
 Dr Chimes as a representative from Milk SA, is also available to the Forum, as a dairy health expert.